openintentsframework/oif-solver/docs/developer/crates/solver-delivery.md

 ## Purpose & Scope

 The `solver-delivery` crate manages reliable transaction submission and monitoring across multiple blockchain networks.
-It handles gas optimization, confirmation tracking, retry logic, and provides a unified interface for multi-chain transaction delivery regardless of the underlying blockchain implementation.
+It handles gas optimization, confirmation tracking, and provides a unified interface for multi-chain transaction delivery regardless of the underlying blockchain implementation.

 ## Internal Architecture